What Is A Timeshare And How Does It Work?

 How To Get Rid Of A Timeshare

 If you just purchased a timeshare and have second thoughts, you can use rescission laws to your advantage, which means you have time to get out of the timeshare.
 You can also try calling the timeshare developer to explain that you’d like to get out of your timeshare and ask about the process of doing so.
-Please know that you may have to pay the resort to get out of the timeshare.
+Keep in mind that you may have to pay the resort to get out of the timeshare.

 What is a timeshare alternative?
-Let's go over a few opportunities you may want to consider.
+Here are a few opportunities you may want to consider.

-• Stay in a home rental service such as Airbnb or VRBO.
+- Staying in a home rental service such as Airbnb or VRBO

-It’s best to consider all of your options that fit your lifestyle and vacation preferences.
+It’s best to consider all of your options to find one that fits your lifestyle and vacation preferences.
 The first year cost of a timeshare could be more expensive than a decade’s worth of week-long hotel stays.

 Timeshare FAQs